 Visitors can enjoy cozy breakfast treats like three-egg omelets and delicious lunches or dinners, such as cheeseburgers and various sandwich options.
 A pot of freshly-ground coffee is available throughout the day, served with root beer floats, hand-spun milkshakes, and malts.

-Apart from the famous Rice Lake State, Owatonna MN also has an artificial lake called Lake Kohlmeier.
+Apart from the famous Rice Lake State, Owatonna also has an artificial lake called Lake Kohlmeier.
 This large artificial pond formed after an abandoned gravel mine became flooded with spring water.

 Lake Kohlmeier got its name from a former property owner who operated a business here.
 Visitors rent paddleboards, canoes, kayaks, and paddleboats to explore the waters.